 The Quarantine House, built in 1882, functioned as one of the parts of the quarantine station at the fortress of Fort Beekenburg.
 Healthy seamen coming of disease carrying ships were quarantined here for forty days.
 This lasted until 1925 and nowadays this beautiful house, with a splendid view over the Caribbean Sea, is in severe disrepair.

-Episode 3 will release on April 8th, 2020 where will be exploring one of the BEST beaches in the Caribbean and a popular Curaçao destination for sun lovers!
-Subscribe to our mailing list below and to the Dive Curaçao YouTube Channel to be automatically notified.
+Dive into Episode 3 where we explore Cas Abou Beach which is one of the BEST beaches in the Caribbean and a popular Curaçao destination for sun lovers!